Unidata/awips2/docs/cave/localization-perspective.md

+# Localization perspective
 ## Localization Levels

 AWIPS uses a hierarchical system known as *Localization* to configure many aspects of EDEX and CAVE, such as available menu items, color maps, and derived parameters.
 This system allows a user to override existing configurations and customize CAVE.
-For example, a *User-level* localization file will supercede any similar file in a lower level (such as *Site*).
+For example, a _**User**-level_ localization file will supercede any similar file in a higher level (such as **Site**).

 !!! note "There are three *levels of localization*, starting with the default **BASE**"